 LOA for 5 months or more for research abroad (with registration)

-In the instance the student has been authorized to conduct research abroad for a period of 5 months or more and will register for research credits while abroad, the student will maintain an Active SEVIS/I-20 record.
+In the instance the student has been authorized to conduct research abroad for a period of 5 months or more and will register for research credits while abroad, an LOA is not required.
+However, the student should email their International Student Advisor (ISA) to advise they will be travelling for research and will remain registered while conducting research abroad.
+The student will maintain an Active SEVIS/I-20 record.
 Since the student will return with the same SEVIS/I-20 record, it is not necessary to pay the I-901 SEVIS Fee again.

 Upon re-entry, the student needs to have the following documentation available:

 - Valid I-20 with a current travel signature (less than one year old)

 - Valid F-1 visa (may be expired upon exit, but must be renewed prior to re-entry)

 - Valid passport (for at least 6 months from date of re-entry into the United States)

 Applicable to all LOA instances